Im-Rises/GameOfLife/README.md

 ## Description

-Program in C# .NET core Windows Forms of Conway's Game of Life for Windows.
+Conway's Game of Life app for Windows.
-Project made using the IDE Visual Studio 2019.
+Made in C# .NET core 7.0 using Windows Forms.

 ## Demo